inazr/snap_join/README.md

 - a list of all the snapshot models you want to join
 - a list of the valid_from column from each snapshot
 - a list of the valid_to column from each snapshot
-- a list of the column from each snapshot that is used in the sql join statement between the snapshots
+- a list of the column from each snapshot that is used in the sql join statement between the source snapshots
 - a list of lists with the columns you want to select from each snapshot

+You can join as many snapshots as you like.

+The resulting snapshot will be reduced to the minimum number of records needed to represent the changes in any given column set.

 ### How to install the macro?:
-- add this code snipet to your packages.yml file:
+- add this code snippet to your packages.yml file:
 ```
 packages:
   - git: "https://github.com/inazr/snap_join"